 Under COVID-19 rules, our rides now start in smaller waves from 6am to 6.30am.
 When you are ready to go, collect your Brevet card and have it scanned as you enter the start area anywhere between 6am and 6m15am.
 Riders in the 200km will have a check of lights and reflective vests.
 A short rider briefing will be conducted at in the start area and riders will start in smaller groups between 6.00am and 6.30am.
 The plan is always to be perfectly on time!!

 The rides are conducted on normal, open roads.
 Riders must obey all normal road rules.
 Help us keep our good reputation with the Police, local motorists and other officials!!

 Audax Badges and Medals.

 Riders who have ordered badges and medals may be able to collect them on the day (for 100km and 200km rides only).
-In some cases, they will have them sent to them after their Brevet Cards have been processed by Audax Australia.
-These are only awarded on the successful completion of the ride.
+In some cases, they will have them sent after Brevet Cards have been processed by Audax Australia.
+Medals and patches are only awarded on the successful completion of the ride.
 Any rider who does not complete their ride will have their money for badges or medals refunded.